Proven-Paradox/shaper-system/Handbook.md

 The first time you would have one of your [Buff Track](#buff-tracks) reduced each battle, ignore the effect.
 For the purposes of this Lesson, a period of 30 minutes or longer without being in mortal peril is considered a separate combat.

 #### Dash
-When you move as a Major action, you can choose to move two squares instead of one.
+When you move as a Major action, you can choose to move 2 Squares instead of one.

 #### Double Ward
 When you use [Ward](#ward), you may choose to increase the cost to 3.
 If you do, you may choose a second element.
 The applied ward protects against both kind of damage.
 The ward is still expended after protecting against a single Ability.
 This counts as paying an Overload cost.